Carbury History, Family Crest & Coats of Arms

-Another 172 words (12 lines of text) covering the year 1230 is included under the topic Early Carbury History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Carbury research.
+Another 92 words (7 lines of text) covering the year 1230 is included under the topic Early Carbury History in all our PDF Extended History products and printed products wherever possible.

 Carbury Spelling Variations

-Scotland in the Middle Ages often appear under many spelling variations.
+Surnames that evolved in Scotland in the Middle Ages often appear under many spelling variations.
 These are due to the practice of spelling according to sound in the era before dictionaries had standardized the English language.
-Carbury has appeared as Carberry, Carbarry, Carbery, Carbray, Carbury, Carbrey, Carbry, Carby, Crebarin and many more.
+Carbury has appeared as CarBerry, Carbarry, Carbery, Carbray, Carbury, Carbrey, Carbry, Carby, Crebarin and many more.

 Early Notables of the Carbury family (pre 1700)